NCAA Eligibility Requirements

 - Earn an SAT combined score or ACT sum score matching their core-course GPA on the Division I sliding scale, which balances their test score and core-course GPA.
 If students have a low test score, they need a higher core-course GPA to be eligible.
 If they have a low core-course GPA, they need a higher test score to be eligible.
 If they have a low core-course GPA, they need a higher test score to be eligible.

-For more resources regarding these changes, visit the NCAA website.
+For more information, visit the NCAA website.